estan247/alpaca-algorithm-trading/README.md

 # alpaca-algorithm-trading
-Submitting a bracket order on Alpaca Trade API
+Submitting a bracket order on Alpaca Trade API with Python